 Here’s how it works:

-- The first step will be to get your vehicle inspected no more than 90 days before your registration expiration date.
+The first step will be to get your vehicle inspected no more than 90 days before your registration expiration date.
 To do this, take your car to any certified inspection station.
-Pass the safety inspection and the emissions inspection [insert emissions test page link] (if your vehicle requires it, depending on the model year) and you’ll be halfway there.
+Pass the safety inspection and the emissions inspection (if your vehicle requires it, depending on the model year) and you’ll be halfway there.
 You’ll only pay the inspection fee portion at that time, which range from $4.75 – $14.25 if you’re getting the standard one-year inspection, depending on where you are in Texas.

-- If you need to find and print your VIR, go to this website.
+If you need to find and print your Vehicle Inspection Report (VIR), go to this website.

 - For all of these steps, you’ll need proof of insurance.
 For online and by-mail renewal, the TexasSure Vehicle Insurance Verification Program will make check for your proof of insurance.
 If you go in-person, make sure you bring a printed copy.